Nahal Kziv and the ruins of Montfort Castle

 -

 Walk down the red-marked trail in the opposite direction to which you came with your car.
 You will soon come to a fork in the road with a green Israel Nature and Park Authority sign.
 Turn right in the direction of the red arrow to Kziv Stream Montfort.
-(It is possible to take the path straight ahead, but this is a rocky path and slightly difficult, albeit it a bit quicker).
+(It is possible to take the path straight ahead, but this is a rocky path and slightly difficult, although a bit quicker).

 -